 We select 13 feature film projects in development and 6 works in progress / post-production.
 These are presented to a professional audience of experienced producers, buyers, commissioning editors, world sales and financiers.
 Projects must have a connection to Eastern Europe in subject or production context.

-The 22nd edition of coco will take place online on 4-6 November 2020 in Cottbus, Germany.
+The 25th edition of coco will take place on 8-10 November 2023 in Cottbus, Germany.

 Aside from offering industry participants the chance to discover new projects and discuss possible partnerships, coco’s framework programme gives insights into current trends and challenges in film financing, production and distribution.
 The industry topics are explored in the form of panels, round-table discussions, lectures and workshops.
 Various networking events bring together project representatives and industry participants and also give an opportunity to meet filmmakers from the parallel running FilmFestival Cottbus.